ros2-gbp/rmw_fastrtps-release/README.md

         FASTRTPS_DEFAULT_PROFILES_FILE=<path_to_xml_file> RMW_FASTRTPS_USE_QOS_FROM_XML=1 RMW_IMPLEMENTATION=rmw_fastrtps_cpp ros2 run demo_nodes_cpp listener
         ```

+### Change participant discovery options

+ROS 2 allows controlling participant discovery with two environment variables: `ROS_AUTOMATIC_DISCOVERY_RANGE` and `ROS_STATIC_PEERS`.
+Full configuration of participant discovery can also be set with XML files; however, the ROS specific environment variables should be disabled to prevent them from interfering.
+Set `ROS_AUTOMATIC_DISCOVERY_RANGE` to the value `SYSTEM_DEFAULT` to disable both ROS specific environment variables.
+See more details for [Improved Dynamic Discovery](https://docs.ros.org/en/rolling/Tutorials/Advanced/Improved-Dynamic-Discovery.html).

 ### Enable Zero Copy Data Sharing

 ROS 2 provides [Loaned Messages](https://design.ros2.org/articles/zero_copy.html) that allow the user application to loan the messages memory from the RMW implementation to eliminate the data copy between the ROS 2 application and the RMW implementation.